hymnsrepo/hymnsrepo-site/_hymns/o-let-the-son-of-god-enfold-you.md

 ---
-title: "O let the Son of God enfold you"
+title: O let the Son of God enfold you
+subtitle: John Wimber
 ---

 O let the Son of God enfold you with His Spirit and His love,